Zhincore/ChaosMod2077/README.md

 This effect can be helpful, annoying, or just pure chaos.
 So good luck!

 > [!WARNING]
-> This mod (when active) can cause crashes and save corruptions.
-Always backup your loved saves and turn it Chaos Mod off before saving.
+> This mod can cause crashes and save corruptions.
+Always backup your loved saves and turn Chaos Mod off before saving.

-**Other doc files:**
+**Other documentation files:**

 - [Developing Effects](DEVELOPING-EFFECTS.md)
 - [Developing Addons](DEVELOPING-ADDONS.md)

-## Installation and usage
+## Installation & Usage

 1. Install like any other mod.
 2. Start the game and load a save.